 CalcuLoader was clearly not a basic Powley derivative, and I don't know how it worked internally.
-My old notes indicate the rate of change of velocity with charge was quite different than Powley suggested, and the rate of change of pressure with charge was higher and variable, as it is in lab data.
+My old notes indicate the rate of change of velocity with charge was quite different than Powley suggested, and the rate of change of pressure with charge was higher and varied among powders, as is found in lab data.
 It was simple to use but tended to crash.
 It's charge and velocity estimates weren't too bad.
 In addition to being very inexpensive, it took little disk space.
 In its list of case capacities, the values seemed to be always higher than from other sources.

 LoadTech superseded it and "is an entirely new product."
-It was a bit of a disk hog, taking over 110 MB.
 While they claimed it "renders CalcuLoader obsolete," its velocity predictions were beyond optimistic, at times corresponding to proof load speeds when tasked with predicting loads for low and medium pressure cartridges.

 ... we have generated a powder model based on the information available from the powder manufacturers, bullet makers, etc. From that we have developed formulas that are "best fit" for a specific powder over the entire range of available data...
 If the charge or velocity reliability is 98%, then our formulas have come within 98% of the published values provided by ALL of the published data that we have available.

-If true, then they have made a statistical fit of published load book data to some simplified model of internal ballistics.
-I've done some work along those lines myself and have had generally good results.
+If true, then they have made a statistical fit of published load book data to some basic model of internal ballistics.
+I've done some work along those lines myself and have had some good results.

-One he calls CABM, which is based on an analytic solution attributed to a fellow named Coppock, as found in Corner's standard reference text Theory of the Internal Ballistics of Guns.
+One he called CABM, which is based on an analytic solution attributed to a fellow named Coppock, as found in Corner's Theory of the Internal Ballistics of Guns.
 It is an older, DOS program, and it ran with some hiccups on my PC under WinXP.
 I recall its predictions were in the ball park.